My Ideal LiteSpeed Cache Settings for WordPress Websites

 You do not have to do anything with this section if you have a shared hosting plan, which you likely do because they are the most economical for small business websites.
 The likely reason is that your hosting provider will prevent access to the features in these settings.

-Hosting providers will likely prevent users on shared hosting plans from using the Crawler features because this uses up a lot of server resources.
+Hosting providers will likely prevent users on shared hosting plans from using the Crawler features because this uses up many server resources.
 As a result, websites on a shared server using these crawler features could ruin the performance of other websites sharing the same server.

 Rest assured, your website will not have issues being crawled due to not having access to these features.